qqqdan/clinic-docs-1/docs/en/getting-started/clinic-user-guide-for-operator.md

 ---
-title: 在 Operator 部署环境使用
+sidebar_position: 4
-summary: 详细介绍在使用 TiDB Operator 部署的集群上如何通过 Clinic Diag 诊断客户端进行数据采集和快速检查。
+title: Use PingCAP Clinic For Operator Environment
 ---

 import Tabs from '@theme/Tabs';